 Does Bleach Remove Black Spots On Patio?

 Often you may notice black spots appearing on your paver patios.
-These spots tend to show up more often, especially if you have not properly sealed the pavers, or if the sealer has worn off.
-You will immediately notice that these stains are particularly more resistant than the others.
-But what exactly are they, and how do you get rid of them?
+These spots tend to show up more often when you have not properly sealed the pavers or if the sealer has worn off with time.

 These black spots are, for the most part, black lichen.
 Black lichen originates from tiny dust-like spores growing on the underside of leaves on trees and plants.
-These spores are carried by water and wind, for example, and deposit itself on the surface of pavers.
-The black lichen will feed on the minerals present in the paving stones, and within 2 or 3 years, the first black spots will start to become visible.
+These spores are carried by water and wind, for example, and deposit themselves on the surface of pavers.

 As mentioned before, proper and regular sealing helps minimize the appearance of these black spots.
 But if you eventually forget to follow the paver’s maintenance guidelines and experience this problem, you can use the bleach and water solution to remove the stains.
-The liquid proves to be quite useful for removing black lichen, but always remember to use it sparingly.
-We will see more about that in the next section.

 Will Bleach Damage Pavers?

-As it is a chemical substance, it’s imperative always to adopt safety measures when applying bleach to pavers.
 To be more precise, care should start as soon as it is time to dissolve the product in water.
 We often recommend having a water-to-bleach ratio of 10: 1.
 Another recommendation is always to avoid thick or clinging bleaches.

 What Is The Best Way To Clean Pavers?

 There are several ways, substances, and tools you can use to clean pavers.
-Whether using a pressure wash, bleach, soap, vinegar, broom, they all always present a certain degree of risk.
+Whether using a pressure washer, bleach, soap, vinegar, or a broom, they all always present a certain degree of risk.
 It’s also worth mentioning that not everyone has the time or equipment necessary to invest in cleaning pavers.
-In many cases, the lack of experience in the process can cause damage not only to the pavers but also to nearby plants.

 In situations like this, it is essential to keep some considerations in mind.
 The first is that, as we mentioned earlier, proper sealing and correct reapplication will protect your pavers from many of the problems covered in this article.
 But if deep cleaning is necessary, always prefer to hire companies and qualified professionals to do the job.

 JSBrick has 20+ years of experience providing paver installation, sealing, and cleaning services in Sarasota and surrounding cities.
-For a free estimate on your paving project, don’t hesitate to leave us a message or call us at your earliest convenience.
+For a free estimate on your paving project, don’t hesitate to leave us a message or call us at your earliest convenience!

 FAQ